devopscenter/dcUtils/PROCESS_FLOW.md

 where the options are:

-    -a appName                   # the appliation name you have chosen -d /local/base/directory     # local directory you identified/created to house
+    -a appName                   # the application name you have chosen -d /local/base/directory     # local directory you identified/created to house
                                  # the application(s) directory structure
     -c create                    # the command of create